FEPCOE/MC-HA/README - fep_rebuild_sr.sh.md

 6. Restarts MC with the correct failover mode and provides post‑start health checks.

+**Note on restore_command Handling:**

+If **pgBackRest** is configured and active in the environment, the script automatically sets the restore_command parameter to use the pgBackRest restore command.

+If **pgBackRest** is **not configured or not in use**, the script will skip setting the restore_command and remove it automatically if it already exists in postgresql.auto.conf to prevent startup errors.

 ## **2	Authentication Requirements**

 ### **2.1	pgBackRest (DB → Repo host)**